Arksine/moonraker/docs/configuration.md

 stream_url: /webcam/?action=stream
 #   The URL to use for streaming the webcam.
 It can be set to an absolute
 #   URL if needed.
 In order to get the webcam to work in Cura through
-#   an Octoprint connection, you can set this value to
+#   an OctoPrint connection, you can set this value to
 #   http://<octoprint ip>/webcam/?action=stream.
 The default value is
 #   /webcam/?action=stream.
 webcam_enabled: True